ehennenfent/mach30/README.md

 - [ ] And maybe we don't need so many G49's?
 - [ ] Figure out what's going on with mode changes
 - [ ] Abstracting away tool changes might make this simpler
+- [ ] Figure out a convenient way to work in G53